You've got the Certificate but are you certified to the ISO Standard or accredited to it?

 This is because it is not possible to be accredited to ISO 9001.
 The only possibility is certification to ISO 9001.
 And here’s why.

 ISO does not itself certify organizations, contrary to common belief.
-Many countries have formed accreditation bodies to authorize certification bodies, which audit organizations applying for ISO 9001 compliance certification.
+Many countries have formed accreditation bodies to authorize certification bodies.
+Certification bodies, in turn, audit organizations applying for ISO 9001 certification.
 The diagram illustrates the relationships concerned.

-In the Certification process, the applying organization is assessed based on an extensive sample of its sites, functions, products, services and processes.
+- In the ISO Certification process, the applying organization is assessed based on an extensive sample of its sites, functions, products, services and processes.

 They carry out their work in compliance with ISO 17021, which is an ISO standard for the management and administration of certification bodies.
 The intention is that all certification bodies should offer external auditing services of an equivalent standard.